Pitseolak Ashoona: Artistic career

 Pitseolak Ashoona was one of the first artists in the 1960s to make drawings for the print studio in Cape Dorset.
 She was a self-taught artist, who worked out solutions to artistic problems through what Lalonde described as "a self directed-program of repetitious drawing".

 Initially Pitseolak worked sewing and embroidering goods for sale as part of the arts and crafts program.
 It was initiated by the Department of Northern Affairs and National Resources as a way for Inuit to earn money.
 It was introduced by James Archibald Houston and Alma Houston at Cape Dorset in 1956.
 Upon seeing the work of her cousin Kiakshuk (1886–1966), who was part of the Cape Dorset graphic studio, Pitseolak decided to take up drawing.
 Her early work was well received and she soon became one of the most popular artists among those creating images for the Cape Dorset print collection.

 First working with graphite pencil, Pitseolak would later move on to coloured pencil and felt-tip pens.
-Lalonde said these became her favored medium because their "rich and vibrant colours" best expressed "the joyfulness that characterizes her work".
+Lalonde said these became her favoured medium because their "rich and vibrant colours" best expressed "the joyfulness that characterizes her work".

 Pitseolak's cousin, Kiakshuk, and Houston both inspired her to try her hand at drawing.
 She also worked on copper plates, but did not enjoy this technique.

 In the last two decades of her life, from 1960 onwards, she produced a collection of more than 7,000 images, 233 of which were created as prints in her Cape Dorset Collection.
 She said these illustrated life pre-contact, "the things we did long ago before there were many white men."